tolmasky/magic-ws/README.md

 ```

 `magic-ws` uses the `name` property in the `package.json` so it doesn't actually
-matter what the package's enclosing folder name is.
+matter what the replacement package's enclosing folder name is.

 ## Solve the annoying requiring yourself conundrum when testing